The Orivael Intent Firewall runs as a single FastAPI app. You can host it anywhere you can run Python 3.11+ or a Docker container.

 python3 -c 'import secrets; print(secrets.token_hex(32))'

 If this leaks, anyone can forge session cookies for any tenant.
+Rotate the value to force a global logout.

-3. **Keep `AXIOM_MASTER_KEY` stable across restarts.** It's used in two
+AXIOM_MASTER_KEY stable across restarts.
+It's used in two

 places now: